About Our Website

 During 1995 & 1996 Steve and I also participated in the gathering of plant samples from the crop circles for analysis in the US as part of the BLT project.
 From 1995 – 2000 we visited literally hundreds of formations at ground level photographing and recording what we found.
 For those five years we were totally committed to seeing as many of the circles as we humanly could.
 There were not many formations that occurred in Wiltshire and Hampshire, during those years, that we did not see first-hand.

 Ultimately, Nick Nicholson was to take on the sole mantle of Circular Review and publish it as a regular crop circle newsletter well into the 2000s.
 However for me, the design of those early editions went onto be the embryonic beginnings of our Crop Circle Year Books, which we began producing in 1999.
 More than anything it is the imagery of the formations that intrigues people, and it is that they want to see.
 Crop circles are fundamentally a visual phenomenon; you need to see them to understand anything about them.
 We were looking for a new medium in which to show the circles, until that point magazines and calendars were the media of choice.
-However, by slightly adjusting the format we came up with the idea of an annually produced photographic book, containing the years circles with room for comment and more general writing on the phenomenon the Crop Circle Year Books were born, the latest (2016) will be our eighteenth edition!
+However, by slightly adjusting the format we came up with the idea of an annually produced photographic book, containing the years circles with room for comment and more general writing on the phenomenon the Crop Circle Year Books were born, the latest (2017) is our nineteenth edition!

 The 2000s saw a significant re-orientation in our focus of work.
 We became more and more convinced that the circles were linked in someway to human consciousness and more specifically the evolution in our understanding of perspective, proportion, angle, space and time.
 I asked myself the question – “What is shape?”
 In 1997 I wrote the first in a series of articles linking crop circles to sound and vibration (cymatics), this lead to research over several years linking the crop circles to subtle vibration and it’s possible influence on the human psyche.
 It’s where the phrase ‘temporary temples’ originated, as I discovered that many ancient cultures were well aware of this link and actively used certain geometry and proportions in sacred buildings to ‘raise the vibration’ of the worshippers inside.
 Could this be why people experienced the crop circles as special, sacred spaces?
 Our researches then took us onto sacred symbolism, sacred landscape and beyond.